lysander051/Word-Embeddings/README.md

 You can find more information on this link: [https://spacy.io/usage](https://spacy.io/usage)

 <u>**Compilation:**</u>
-To use this project you should creat a file inside the DirectedLouvain folder.
+To use this project you should creat a folder (for instance `build`) inside the `DirectedLouvain/python-binding` folder.
 Inside this file you will compile the code to produce a python library, to do so you should execute the command:

-    ../cmake python-binding
+    cmake ../python-binding

 then: